MicrosoftDocs/WSL/commandline/WSL/faq.md

 ![](media/ls.png)

 ### How does this work?
-See the [refrence page](about.md) for more details about the underlying technology.
+See the [reference page](about.md) for more details about the underlying technology.

 ### Why would I use WSL rather than Linux in a VM?
 WSL requires fewer resources (CPU, memory and storage) than a full virtualized machine.
 WSL also allows you to run Linux command-line tools and apps alongside your Windows command-line, desktop and store apps, and to access your Windows files from within Linux.
 This enables you to use Windows apps and Linux command-line tools on the same set of files if you wish.